 Despite Nationwide’s latest House Price Index revealing a further “softening” in annual house price growth over the last month, the government’s Help-to-Buy scheme is nothing but booming.

 According to the building society, there were around 48,000 Help-to-Buy (HTB) completions in England in the 12 months to March 2018, up 21% on the same period last year.
 The scheme accounted for approximately 8% of all house purchase mortgages in England over the period, with the vast majority of HTB loans made to first time buyers.

 While it is unclear whether the initiative will be extended beyond its April 2021 closing date, it is undeniable that it has had a significant impact on house buyers across the country.
-However, despite the numbers illustrating clear demand for new build homes, the Bank of England’s latest Money and Credit figures revealed that the annual growth rate of lending to small and medium sized businesses continued to fall in July.
+However, despite the numbers illustrating clear demand for new build homes, the Bank of England’s latest Money and Credit figures revealed that the annual growth rate of property development finance lending to small and medium sized businesses continued to fall in July.

 Though net bank lending to non-financial businesses increased £2.7 billion over the course of the month, this consisted of £3.1 billion of lending to large businesses but was offset by a £0.4 billion reduction in lending to SMEs.
 What’s more, the twelve-month growth rate of SME lending was -0.2% in July, a trend that has continued to take hold over the last four months of the year.

 There is clearly an issue here and it doesn’t take a mathematician to work out that these numbers don’t quite add up.